| Source:

 that Schatz's contribution to the discovery of streptomycin

 was 'only a small one'" (Wainwright, 1988).
+"All's

 Well That Ends Well"